The Location

 Nine years ago, I came to Gramarye having brought up my daughter single handed, been an inner city community worker, and ordained C of E priest, now long retired.

 I studied Theology at the University of Oxford and also have a degree in politics and a PGC in planning.
-I am a perpetual student.
-Fifty years ago I learned to meditate and have been refining my way ever since.
+Fifty years ago I learned to meditate with TM and have been refining my way ever since.
 I love the overlaps between belief systems and dismantling false narratives.

-Not only through my formal training and much academic study, but also through my curiosity, exploration and a life lived often at the limits, I have gained a measure of perception and insight into our human condition and hope to offer some wisdom and useful reflection.
+Through my academic study and training and also through my curiosity, and a life lived often at the limits, I've gained a measure of perception and insight into our human condition and hope to offer some wisdom and useful reflection.

-I host and run groups and retreats here, offer guidance and support and write the blog and other reflections.
+I host and run groups and retreats here, offer guidance, hospitality and support.
 I provide a safe and calm environment where people can come and be more of themselves, and where I might facilitate and support their rest or exploration in whatever way works for them.